Bart0ss/RedditBOT/README.md

 # What kind of 'stuff' can it do?
-At this moment there's only checking if comment (not post) author has birthday today (his reddit account of course) and if he does, then bot is replying to him with an ASCII ART from bin/Debug/cake.txt and his name inserted into it.
+At this moment there's only checking if comment (not post) author has birthday today (his reddit account of course) and if he does, then bot is replying to him with an ASCII ART from bin/Debug/cake.txt and inserts his name into it

 Happy Cakeday!